AlexanderKoch-Koch/low_cost_robot/hardware/README.md

 # 3D Printing Hardware

-The `gx/` repository contains the sliced `.stl` files for 3D printing on a FlashForge Adventurer 4s.
+The `follower/gx/` repository contains the sliced follower arm `.stl` files for 3D printing on a FlashForge Adventurer 4s.

+The `leader/form/` repository contains the sliced leader arm `.stl` files for 3D printing on a PreForm 3.